Skip to main content

 Ongoing studies:

-1. Multilevel Tumor Registry for Oncology (METRO): This multi-state prostate cancer registry cohort will serve as a large population-based database to model impacts of targeted strategies to eliminate access barriers based on the sociodemographic and geographic context of the prostate cancer patients in different parts of the United States.
+1. Multilevel Tumor Registry for Oncology (METRO): This multi-state prostate cancer registry cohort of over 1 million participants will serve as a large population-based database to model impacts of targeted strategies to eliminate access barriers based on the sociodemographic and geographic context of the prostate cancer patients in different parts of the United States.
 We are conducting a series of studies to identify multilevel predictors of prostate cancer-specific mortality to identify places of higher risk, and then will model effects of hypothetical interventions to eliminate barriers to access (insurance, travel burden, availability of urologic oncologists).
 We are working in collaboration with colleagues at the Dana-Farber Cancer Institute and the Brigham and Women’s Hospital

 2. SEER Medicare: With collaborators at the Rutgers Center for Pharmacoepidemiology and Treatment Science, we are studying the diffusion of new hormone treatments for prostate cancer across geographic regions and over time to understand access gaps – who is getting treatments first, and who is left out.

 3. Veteran’s Health Administration: With collaborators at the Greater Los Angeles Veterans Health Administration, we are studying whether the magnitude of disparities among patients living in the same neighborhoods but seeking care in different health systems is different.
 Differences may imply that scaling up successful policies within the VA to other health care settings may help to narrow disparities.
+In addition, we are collaborating on studies to understand whether veterans may be exposed to harmful environmental exposures as part of their service which contribute to excess prostate cancer incidence and aggressiveness.

 Funding: